BrianSeong99/Agglayer_UnifiedBridge/README.md

 ## 3. Unified Bridge Components

-There are two main components of Unified Bridge, the on-chain contracts, and the off-chain services, let's go through them one by one.
+There are two main components of Unified Bridge, the on-chain contracts, and the off-chain services, and additional tools to help interact with Unified Bridge.
+Let's go through them one by one.

 ### Unified Bridge Contracts